starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 8. Once install is complete, set `Select Executable` to the `RSI Launcher.exe` and click Finish.
 9. Open the game settings in Heroic, change to Advanced tab and under Environment Variables add `GAMEID=umu-starcitizen`.
 10. Run the RSI Launcher, log in, and click install to finish installing the game.
-11. Launch the game.
-See you in the 'verse!